Florida Department of Management Services

-The Florida Department of Management Services (DMS) functions as the business division of the Florida government.
-Its primary role is to provide support to other state agencies and both current and former state employees, focusing on workforce and business-related functions.
-This enables these agencies and individuals to concentrate on their principal missions as stipulated by law.
-The motto of the agency is "We Serve Those Who Serve Florida."
+The Florida Department of Management Services (DMS) is a department of the Florida government.
+Its primary mission is to support sister agencies and current and former state employees with workforce- and business-related functions so they can focus on their core missions as defined in law.
+The agency's motto is We Serve Those Who Serve Florida.

-The leadership of the Department of Management Services is headed by the Agency Secretary, who is appointed by the Governor of Florida and must be confirmed by the Florida Senate.
-The position does not have a fixed term as the Secretary serves at the governor's pleasure.
+The head of the Department of Management Services is the Agency Secretary, who is appointed by the Governor and subject to confirmation by the Florida Senate.
+The position has no set term limit.

-The department serves a diverse clientele that includes state agencies, state employees, state retirees, universities, community colleges, and local governments, along with their retirees.
-Additionally, DMS products and services are utilized by the residents, visitors, and businesses of Florida, encompassing over 1.1 million customers.

 Organization

 The Department of Management Services (DMS) is a Governor's agency.
 The Secretary is responsible for planning, directing, coordinating, and executing the powers, duties, and functions vested in the agency, its divisions, bureaus, and other subunits.
 The DMS Chief of Staff oversees the Office of Communications, Legislative Affairs, the Office of Special Counsel, the Office of Information Technology, and Emergency Coordination.
 There is also a Senior Director of Special Projects and a Senior Director of Executive Operations.

 The Department of Management Services is divided into two major service areas: Business Operations and Workforce Operations.